wp-plugins/microblog-poster/readme.txt

     (example: mydomain.com)
     Then click 'Add Platform' and choose 'Website'.

-    5. In the field 'Site Url' enter your Blog Url.
+    5. In the field 'Site Url' enter your blog url.
     (example: http://mydomain.com)
     Save Changes.